-In JBoss Developer Studio, switch to Seam perspective and click on File > New > Seam Generate Entities.
+In JBoss Developer Studio, switch to Seam perspective, and then right-click the project and select New > Seam Generate Entities.

-In the Seam Generate Entities wizard, select "workshop" project using the Browse button.
-There is no need to change something more, click on Finish.
+"workshop" project in the Seam Generate Entities wizard will be selected automatically.
+There is no need to change something more, click Next to proceed further.